 |

-1963 (Dec 2) - The remainder of the first phase of I-696 in Metro Detroit—the 3½-mile long segment from Orchard Lake Rd north of Farmington easterly to the jct of US-24/Telegraph Rd & Northwestern Hwy (present-day M-10/Lodge Frwy) in Southfield—is completed and opened to traffic.
-The entirety of the completed I-696, from I-96 to Northwestern Hwy, is also officially determined as a state trunkline highway route on this date as well.
+1963 (Dec 2) – The remainder of the first phase of I-696 in Metro Detroit—the 3½-mile long segment from Orchard Lake Rd north of Farmington easterly to the jct of US-24/Telegraph Rd & Northwestern Hwy (present-day M-10/Lodge Frwy) in Southfield—is completed and opened to traffic.
+The entirety of the completed I-696, from I-96 to Northwestern Hwy, is also officially established as a state trunkline highway route on this date as well.
 Additionally, the remainder of the BS I-696/John C Lodge Expwy is completed at this time as well, creating one long through freeway route from Novi into downtown Detroit, signed as I-696 to US-24/Telegraph Rd and as BS I-696 via the Lodge

 from US-24/Telegraph Rd into downtown. |